 Passive income is money that you earn without doing much to make it.
 Some passive income ideas take a degree of upfront work to earn, like writing an e-book and some don’t take any effort at all, such as investing with a robo advisor.

 Active income is money earned when you perform a service.
 This is money you make from a job and includes salary, tips, commission and any other extra cash you make from a side hustle.

 Residual income is when you continue to get paid after the work is done.
-This includes royalties from books, movies, or songs and also revenue that comes from real estate or business investments where you don’t have to be present to earn it.
+This includes royalties from books, movies, or songs and also revenue that comes from real estate investments or business investments where you don’t have to be present to earn it.